 Long time readers of this blog will know that I’ve had an unhealthy obsession with the Castelli Gabba for an irrational number of years.
 Over that time I did precisely nothing about it (er, like buying it).

-I’ve bought … a different piece of cycling clothing.
-And this is my review.
+Well a few years back, I’ve finally did something about it.
+I bought … a different piece of cycling clothing.

 The Pro Cyclist’s Stealth Jersey Of Choice